 Changes to policy and procedure

-GP practices should amend policies and procedures, and patient information, to make sure that they are up to date, and that all staff know they should no longer record type 2 opt-outs on a patient’s medical records.
-GP practices will still be able to set a type 2 opt-out if requested but NHS Digital will convert these to the national data opt-out.
+GP practices must amend policies and procedures, and patient information, to make sure that they are up to date, and that all staff know they should no longer record type 2 opt-outs on a patient’s medical records.
+Until the end of September 2018, GP practices were still able to set a type 2 opt-out if requested, but NHS Digital has been converting these to the national data opt-out.
 We will retire the type 2 codes for general practice from early October 2018.
 View our GP checklist for a full list of tasks to prepare for the national data opt-out.